 Maintaining transparency with your customer is very important.
 The absence of this may lead you to some major legal or ethical trouble!

 On this note, let’s look at some other reasons why you should create a refund policy for your business.

-Read more: Company Profile: How to Write a Perfect one?
+Read more: Company Profile: What is it & How to Write a Perfect one?

 Importance of Creating a Refund Policy

 Here are 3 compelling reasons why creating a refund policy is beneficial for your business.